-- A lack of support and opportunity for at-risk youth seeking options to improve their lives through education, career training and healthy choices
+- A lack of support and opportunity for youth seeking options to improve their lives through education, career training and healthy choices

 FACES for the Future addresses these goals by connecting schools, health professionals and community benefit organizations.
 Jointly they provide a cohesive system of support for youth that includes internships in hospitals and health agencies, academic support, wellness training and psychosocial intervention when needed, and youth leadership development.

 The FACES program demonstrated positive impact and successful outcomes during its twelve year history at UCSF Benioff Children’s Hospital Oakland by using best practices in adolescent medicine and innovative teaching.
 Given its recognized success, FACES for the Future programs were established in other regions of California.
 To date, more than 1,800 students have been served by FACES programs statewide since the program’s inception.

 The FACES for the Future Coalition, established at the Public Health Institute in 2011, is an extension of the effort that began when the first FACES for the Future program was established in Oakland, California.
 The FACES Coalition supports a collaborative of national programs, all based upon the FACES model, which work to address health equity for all communities through the training and empowerment of young people.
 FACES for the Future is a comprehensive approach to student learning and well-being.
 Focused on transitioning youth into the health professions, FACES programs create tomorrow’s health leaders by offering health career exploration, academic support, psycho-social intervention and youth leadership development.

 Coming together to replicate the success of the original effort, Coalition members, comprised of all FACES programs, have united around a common mission, set of guiding values and body of work that utilizes Four Key Elements:

 WHAT WE DO